manavortex/FurnitureCatalogue/docs/CONTRIBUTING.md

   - useful if you want to hide many little commits that don't do much
   - but it's fine, don't worry about spamming, it doesn't have to look pretty
   - the changelog is for looking pretty
-- **rebase**
-  - makes it look like the changes were done on the target branch
-  - GitHub rebase only works if there are no conflicts
-  - if you really have to you can use local rebase
-    - let's you change history and cherry pick commits
-    - only useful, if the PR is incompatible with the target branch

 ## 🌳 Branching Strategy